Code-Institute-Submissions/CRAFTIEYANIE/README.md

 # User Experience (UX)
 1- User Stories

      1.1-As a costumer/reguler user
         1.1.1- As a costumer/reguler user I need to navigate easily and fluidly through the website;
         1.1.2- As a costumer/reguler user I want to easily recognise who the crafter is;
-        1.1.3- As a costumer/reguler user I must be able to see and analise crafters previews projects;
+        1.1.3- As a costumer/reguler user I must be able to see and analise crafters previous projects;
-        1.1.4- As a costumer/reguler user I should be able to read previews costumers reviews on products;
+        1.1.4- As a costumer/reguler user I should be able to read reviews on products;
         1.1.5- As a costumer/reguler user I require an easy way to contact the crafter for reviews or requests.
      1.2-As a business/crafter user
         1.2.1- As a business/crafter user I must be able to suggest projects to the crafter;
-        1.2.2- As a business/crafter user I should be able to read reviews to assess products quality;
+        1.2.2- As a business/crafter user I should be able to read reviews to assess product's quality;

 2- Wireframes
     2.1-Homepage Wireframe